ketankartoza/catalogue_fork/README.md

 ``django_project/core/jenkins_timlinux.py`` and use it in place of jenkins below.

-To run the full test suite:
+To run the full test suite using the jenkins runner:

 ```bash
 python manage.py jenkins --settings=core.settings.jenkins